The Word Problem is Solvable for 3-free Artin groups in Quadratic Time: Proof of technical lemmas

 We can now state a more detailed version of our main theorem:

-\begin{maintheorem} Let $A_S$ be an 3-free Artin group. $W$, the set of freely reduced words which do not admit an RRS, is the set of geodesic words of $A_S$.
-Moreover, membership in $W$ can be determined with a finite time algorithm, so the word problem is solvable for 3-free Artin groups. \end{maintheorem}
+\begin{maintheorem} Let $A_S$ be an 3-free Artin group.
+Then $W$, the set of freely reduced words which do not admit an RRS, is the set of geodesic words of $A_S$.
+Moreover, membership in $W$ for a word $w$ can be determined with a finite time algorithm {that is quadratic on the length of $w$}, so the word problem is solvable for 3-free Artin groups {in quadratic time}. \end{maintheorem}

-We will now outline the main steps of this theorem, with the proofs of propositions and auxiliary lemmas left to Sections~\ref{Section:Propositions} and~\ref{Section:lemmas}.
+We will now outline the main steps of this theorem, with the proofs of propositions and auxiliary lemmas left to \Cref{Section:Propositions,Section:lemmas}.
 This strategy is similar to the one given for large Artin groups in \cite{Holt2012}.
 It is clear that words which admit an RRS are not geodesic, so the bulk of the proof of the main theorem involves showing that any non-geodesic word must admit an RRS.

-Recall that $A^*$ is the set of all words in $S\cup S^{-1}$ where~$A_S$ is the Artin group generated by~$S$.
+Recall that $\mathcal{A}^*$ is the set of all words in $S\cup S^{-1}$ where~$A_S$ is the Artin group generated by~$S$.
 To show that any non-geodesic word admits an RRS, we would like to first examine non-geodesic words~$wg$ built out of a word $w\in W$ multiplied by a single letter $g\in S\cup S^{-1}$.

-\textbf{Proposition~\ref{P1}}.
+\textbf{\Cref{P1}}.
 Let $A_S$ be a 3-free Artin group with generating set $S$.
-Let $w\in W$ and $g\in S\cup S^{-1}$ such that~$wg$ is freely reduced but $wg\not\in W$.
+Let $w\in W$ and $g\in S\cup S^{-1}$ such that~$wg\not\in W$.
 Then there is a unique optimal RRS that can be applied to $wg$.
 Furthermore, this unique RRS applied to~$wg$ followed by a free reduction yields an element of~$W$.

-This proposition means that for any given word~$w$, we can find an equivalent word $\hat{\phi}(w)\in W$ which can be obtained from~$w$ via successive applications of free-reduction and RRS.
+{We also provide a linear-time algorithm to compute the optimal RRS of the previous proposition, which is much better than just looking at all the possible RRS in a naive way.
+This algorithm will be detailed in Section~5 and we provide explicit SAGEMath code for it in \cite{code}.
+Actually, in this program the user can enter a word in a 3-free Artin group and obtain a geodesic representative.}

+\textbf{\Cref{algorithm}}. { Let $w\in W$ and $g\in S \cup S^{-1}$.
+The algorithm given below takes $w$ and $g$, decides if $wg$ admits an RRS and returns the optimal RRS $U$ and the corresponding decomposition of $wg$ into $\mu w_1w_2\dots w_{k+1} g$ in case it exists.
+Moreover, the algorithm complexity is linear on the length of $w$.}